Transformers: Rise of the Beasts: Plot

 Elena deduces that the other half of the key is in a hidden temple in Peru.
 The cargo plane Autobot Stratosphere takes them to Peru, where they meet with Wheeljack, who leads them to the temple.
 However, the other half of the key is revealed to be no longer there.
 The Terrorcons attack again, and Scourge corrupts Airazor with Dark Energon.
-Subsequently, the Autobots meet Optimus Primal and the Maximals, who entrusted the second half of the key to a human tribe they have worked with for millennia.
+Subsequently, the Autobots meet Primal and the Maximals, who entrusted the second half of the key to a human tribe they have worked with for millennia.
 Scourge's corruption overtakes Airazor, whom Primal reluctantly kills at her request to save Elena.
-In the chaos, Noah attempts to destroy the second half of the key, but Optimus convinces him otherwise.
+In the chaos, Noah attempts to destroy the second half of the key, but Prime convinces him otherwise.
 Scourge steals it and then reassembles the two halves, erecting a tower and opening a portal above Earth for Unicron to enter.

-Optimus and Noah agree to work together to protect their homeworlds from Unicron.
-While Autobots and Maximals battle the Terrorcon army, Noah and Elena sneak in close to the Key, planning to deactivate it with an access code Elena has uncovered.
+Prime and Noah agree to work together to protect their homeworlds from Unicron.
+While the Autobots and Maximals battle the Terrorcon army, Noah and Elena sneak in close to the Key, planning to deactivate it with an access code Elena has uncovered.
 During the battle, Mirage is wounded by Scourge while protecting Noah but transforms his damaged body into a powered exo-suit for Noah so they can fight together.
 Bumblebee is reactivated when the key activates the Energon-infused valley, and helps the Autobots and Maximals turn the tide of the battle.
-Optimus kills Scourge, but not before the latter damages the control console to prevent the portal from being shut down.
-Optimus destroys the key and collapses the portal, willing to sacrifice himself, but Noah and Primal save him from being sucked into the imploding vortex, which destroys the remaining Terrorcon army and leaves Unicron stranded.
+Prime kills Scourge, but not before the latter damages the control console to prevent the portal from being shut down.
+Prime destroys the key and collapses the portal, willing to sacrifice himself, but Noah and Primal save him from being sucked into the imploding vortex, which destroys the remaining Terrorcon army and leaves Unicron stranded.

 In the aftermath, the Autobots, unable to return to Cybertron, proclaim Earth as their new home and vow to continue protecting it alongside the Maximals.
 Elena receives recognition for discovering the temple in Peru while Noah attends an interview for a security job but finds he is actually being invited to join the secret military organization G.I.
 Joe, who will cover Kris's healthcare.

-In a mid-credits scene, Noah repairs Mirage using junk Porsche parts from Reek, who claims it is not road-worthy; Noah disproves him by calling Mirage to transform in front of Reek.
+Some time later, Noah repairs Mirage using junk Porsche parts from Reek, who claims it is not road-worthy; Noah disproves him by calling Mirage to transform in front of Reek.